 expand DWU’s quarterly newsletter

-increase the number of affiliates
+increase the number of affiliates and members

 provide scholarship to Deaf women internationally